AndersonShaun/CPSC362-GroupProject/README.md

 Install the required React dependencies by running the following command:

 `npm install`

+Install the required Python libraries with:

+`python pip install `

 Navigate to `/task-management-system/backend` in the terminal and run the following command to initial the backend server: